Hey, y'all! I'm Cris.

 Step Two:

-Using the old T-shirt as a pattern (lay it on top of the onesie and match up the shoulder seams), cut the bottom off the onesie.
+Using the old T-shirt as a pattern (lay it on top of the onesie and match up the shoulder seams), use the fabric scissors to cut the bottom off the onesie.

 Alaskan lifestyle blogger, Cris Stone, shows you how to turn a onesie into a T-shirt!
 Find out more!